 If you like outdoor pursuits and exercise, you’ve come to the right place!
 Our region is saturated with things to do and see.
 In Winter we’re 50mins from Mt Hotham – snowboarding and skiing plus other back country snow pursuits.
 Spring and Autumn are wonderful for hiking and picnics by the rivers, fishing, horse riding, swimming, rafting and kayaking.
 An hour and thirty mins away is the town of Bairnsdale, our regional centre and close by there are the Gippsland Lakes, boating and surf spots along the coast.

 Bairnsdale is the jumping out point if arriving by train.
 The bus from Bairnsdale to Omeo leaves from the station once a day.

-Telstra is the only phone signal available – smart budget travellers will get an Aldi SIM card which is cheap and uses the Telstra network for full coverage across most of Australia including our area.
-We have very limited wifi brought to earth via a satellite dish and the home is powered off-grid with solar and only rainwater is available.
-If you’re looking for a sustainable escape, you’re coming to the right place and we look forward to hosting you at High Valley Garden!
+Telstra is the only phone signal available – smart budget travellers will get an Aldi SIM card which is cheap and uses the Telstra 4G network for full coverage across most of Australia including our area.
+We aren’t able to provide wifi unfortunately so pack some extra data!
+We rely totally on solar for power and the rain that falls from the sky for our water supply, so if you want a true off-grid experience, you’re heading to the right place.

 Organic/Biological methods we use